learn-co-curriculum/dsc-refactoring-with-pipelines-lab/README.md

 If you're getting stuck here, look at the solution branch in order to move forward.

 Great!
 Now we have only the 15 relevant columns selected.
 They are in a different order, but the overall effect is the same as the `drop_irrelevant_columns` function above.

-The pipeline structure looks like this:
+Run this code to create an HTML rendering of the pipeline, and compare it to the image above:

 ```python